 If you’ve been on Facebook recently, you might have seen the buzz regarding egg fasts and their popularity in the ketogenic community.
 We decided to take a look at this popular trend and find out what it’s all about so you can decide if it’s something that is a good fit for you and your keto lifestyle!

 To be honest, there isn’t really any medical research out there related to them, and we are certainly not doctors – so proceed at your own risk!
 This is all sourced from a bunch of peeps on the internet, so if you like eggs, this may be something you want to try if you’re stalling or if you need to reboot your keto lifestyle.

 Way back in 2010, blogger and podcaster Jimmy Moore embarked on a month-long quest to drop weight very quickly.
 Jimmy decided to eat a simple diet comprised of only eggs and healthy fats.
 And thus, the egg fast was born!

-An egg fast consists of eating eggs, butter, and cheese which are high in fat, moderate in protein, and low in carbs for typically three to five days.
+It consists of eating eggs, butter, and cheese which are high in fat, moderate in protein, and low in carbs for typically three to five days.
 Many think that the fast will help you get deep into ketosis with a payoff of a few pounds lost as a result.
-Many also find that doing an egg fast helps break a weight loss plateau.
+Many also find that doing this fast helps break a weight loss plateau.

-Since an egg fast is pretty restrictive, people with certain medical conditions such as diabetes, egg allergies, and those without a gallbladder, will need to consult their doctor prior to starting an egg fast.
+Since an egg fast is pretty restrictive, people with certain medical conditions such as diabetes, allergies, and those without a gallbladder, will need to consult their doctor prior to starting one.

 What do I need to do?
 Here are some egg fast “rules” we put together –